PublishingProjects/STDJ-LaTeX-ArticleTemplate/README.md

-# VNUHCM Science and Technology Development Journal $\LaTeX$ Template
+# VNUHCM Journal of Science and Technology Development $\LaTeX$ Template